salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

 The output of this function is written in `RMSD_calculation_output`.
 The function outputs `rmsd_{state}_{time}.png` files, which plots the RMSD for each structural model within each snapshot model.
 This data is then summarized in `RMSD_analysis.txt`, which includes the minimum RMSD, average RMSD, and number of structural models in each snapshot model.

 Here, we plot the results for assessing the spatiotemporal model with data not used to construct it.
 Comparisons are made between the centroid structure of the most populated cluster in each snapshot model at each time point and the experimental SAXS profile for 0 (a), 1 (b), and 2 (c) minutes.
-Further, we plot both the sampling precision (dark red) and the RMSD to the PDB structure (light red) for each snapshot model in the highest trajectory model (d).
+Further, we plot both the sampling precision (dark red) and the RMSD to the PDB structure (light red) for each snapshot model in the highest trajectory (d).

 \image html Spatiotemporal_Assessment_Unused.png width=1200px

 To quantitatively compare the model to SAXS data, we used the \f$\chi^2\f$ to compare each snapshot model to the experimental profile.
-We note that the \f$\chi^2\f$ are substantially lower for the models along the highest trajectory model (1_0min, 1_1min, and 1_2min) than for other models, indicating that the highest weighted trajectory model is in better agreement with the experimental SAXS data than other possible trajectory models.
+We note that the \f$\chi^2\f$ are substantially lower for the models along the highest trajectory (1_0min, 1_1min, and 1_2min) than for other models, indicating that the highest weighted trajectory is in better agreement with the experimental SAXS data than other possible trajectories.

 \image html Chi2_Table.png width=600px